Connecticut fishing license: Cost, Who Needs one & How To Buy

 In Connecticut, a fishing license is required for anyone 16 and older for fishing, both inland and on marine waters, whether fishing from the shore or a boat.

-Who is Exempt from Needing a Fishing License in Connecticut?
+Who Is Exempt From Needing a Fishing License in Connecticut?

 Fishing License Types in Connecticut